 Here are some options for things to change the subject following a negative statement or story:

-If the other person looks confused or asks why I changed the topic, I take it as an opportunity.
-I’ll explain that I am working on being more positive.
+If the other person looks confused or asks why we changed the topic, we can remember to take it as an opportunity to explain that we’re working on changing a habit.

-Most of the time they are excited about it, or even agree that they should work on it too.
+Most of the time they’ll be excited about it, or even agree that they should work on it too.
 Changing the topic saves you and the other person from the temptation to get wrapped up in a real downer of a conversation.

-3. I Review My Day as I Fall Asleep
+3. Review the Day as You Fall Asleep

-When I am falling asleep at night, I use it as my time to think about how I did that day.
+When we’re falling asleep at night, we can use the time to think about how we did that day.

-Instead, I look back over my conversations and how I interacted with people.
-I try to find ways that I succeeded in being the best version of myself.
-(Not to mention ways I could improve!)
+Look back over the day’s conversations and how we interacted with people.
+We should think of ways that we succeeded in being the best version of ourselves.
+(Not to mention ways we could improve!)